KasparEtter/ef1p/pages/email/email.md

 - **Client ➞ server**:
   How clients submit and access emails doesn't have to be standardized for email to remain interoperable according to the previous point.
-  Luckily, we do have [standards for accessing one's mailbox](#access-protocols) and, because these standards are older than all commercial email service providers, most email service providers support at least one of them.
+  Luckily, we do have [open standards](#access-protocols) for accessing one's mailbox.
+  Since these standards are older than all commercial email service providers, most email service providers support at least one of them.
   This has the advantage that you can switch the server without switching the client and that you can switch the client without switching the server.